As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Waxy luster – (explained above)

-- Weight – agates are dense stones, so if you hold it in your hand it should be heavier than it looks,
+- Weight – agates are dense stones, so if you hold them in your hand they should be heavier than it looks,

 - Banding – the key characteristic of agates.
 If it has bands of colors then it’s most likely an agate,